 The Fast Money traders take a look at today's biggest market movers.» Read More

-Foreign companies are buying American companies and the CEO of Home Depot comments on the economy.
+Jim Cramer interviews Sirius-XM's CEO and the former chairman and CEO of AIG comments on the housing market.
 Following are today's top videos:

 The report today from the Detroit News that Ford is preparing to stop building the Mercury Sable and Ford Taurus X crossover is one of those stories I read and immediately said, "It's about time".
 In my opinion, these are the types of moves Ford needs to make quickly if it's going to jump start sales with fresh, attractive models.

 CEOs from McDonalds, Adidas and WPP Group looking to boost sales from the long-awaited Beijing Olympic games, talked about their various strategies to expand brand image, their views on the economy, and more on CNBC.